jamesafranke/computing_bootcamp/README.md

 2. Go to local Google Drive and create a new folder 'my_bootcamp'.
 Copy Day*.ipynb from (cfr_bootcamp) to your own folder (my_bootcamp).
 Then proceed to open the copy from your own directory (my_bootcamp).

 3. Then run the first few blocks.
-It will prompt you to mount your own drive to colab working directory.
+It will prompt you to mount your own drive to colab working directory.  <br>
-*Go to this URL in a browser: (Some link here)*
+*Go to this URL in a browser: (Some link here)* <br>
 It will open another window to choose an account that you wish to link to Colab Notebook.
-Copy the authorization code it gives you and input to the blank space below:
+Copy the authorization code it gives you and input to the blank space below: <br>
-*Enter your authorization code:*
+*Enter your authorization code:* <br>
 ...